Gattaca (1997)

 of a so-Near-Future, we expected it to come true shortly after the next

-it is with this film.
-Not for nothing, Art Directors Jan Roelfs and Nancy Nye were
+Election-Cycle.
+Not for nothing, “Gattaca’s” Art Directors Jan Roelfs and Nancy Nye

 were nominated for an Art Directors Guide Award.
 Cinematographer Slawomir Idziak also did excellent work, relying on